AKSW/RDFUnit/README.md

             FILTER ( ?v1 > ?v2 ) }
 ```
 referring to the case where an individual died before it was born.

 The Databugger tool provides a vocabulary to define such pattern instantiations called *data quality test cases*.
-Apart from a manual instantiations some of the test patterns can also be instantiated automatically.
+Apart from manual instantiations some of the test patterns can also be instantiated automatically.
 These test cases are then specific to a given schema and can be re-used.

 To run a data quality assessment of a certain SPARQL endpoint the following steps have to be done:

 1. Create manual data quality test cases (optional)
 2. Get/create data quality test cases for schemas re-used in the considered dataset
 3. Enrich the schema of the considered dataset (This is just in case a light-weight ontology/schema is used that defines only a few schema/ontology constraints that could be used for pattern instantiation.
 The enrichment process will try to infer constraints for the dataset based on the actual data using the [DL-Learner](http://dl-learner.org/Projects/DLLearner) tool.) (optional)